newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 ![reboot](screenshots/ec2_reboot.png)

-- Navidate to Cloud9 and click on `Open IDE`
+- Navigate to Cloud9 and click on `Open IDE`
 - Now we are ready to build and deploy the application.

 3. Type in the terminal: `sam init`